 *Addition: See the report "Situation in the Korean Peninsula -- a North Korean perspective" available via the CSIS website.
 The first paragraph at the top of the second page of the report:

-The DPRK made nuclear weapons and has strengthened its self-defensive war deterrent to maintain the sovereignty and the right to existence of the nation in the face of the increased aggressive threat by the U.S.
+The DPRK made nuclear weapons and has strengthened its self-defensive war deterrent to maintain the sovereignty and the right to existence of the nation in the face of the increased aggressive threat by the U.S.Earlier in this article, we find the motivation for using the term "aggressive threat:"

 Second, tensions are the result of all kinds of military